-It’s tempting to think that anybody who has memorized entire books of the Bible must be a memory master, especially when you forgot where you put your keys this morning and you can’t ever remember your neighbor’s name.
+It’s tempting to think that anybody who has memorized entire books of the Bible must be a memory master (or those who have memorized the whole Bible!), especially when you forgot where you put your keys this morning and you can’t ever remember your neighbor’s name.
 You just keep saying things like “Hey there!” or “How’s it going man” since it’s too late to ask their name again.

 I get it.
 But you need to hear me clearly.
 You don’t have a bad memory.
 You’re just out of practice.

 You don’t have a bad memory, you’re just out of practice.